What is Reconciliation in Accounting?

 Missing transactions.
 No matter how diligent the accounting team is, sometimes a transaction just slips through the cracks.
 Reconciliation helps to catch those.

 Fraud.
-This is the one that keeps business owners and finance professionals up at night.
+This is the one that keeps business owners and finance and accounting professionals up at night.
 While some fraudsters exhibit a true evil genius in covering their tracks, most thieves aren’t that clever.
 Careful attention to details and review of reconciliations by someone who doesn’t work with that account can help catch many instances of fraud.

 Bank Reconciliations Can Prevent Overdrafts

 Let’s say you’ve been drooling over the latest model widget polisher for your business.
 The local dealer offers you a special price, and you can get this deluxe $12,000 machine for just $8,000 today.
-According to your online bank balance (which you rely on because your accounting software never seems to be quite up to date), you have $10,000 in the bank.
+According to your online bank balance (which you rely on to monitor your cashflow because your accounting software never seems to be quite up to date), you have $10,000 in the bank.
 Woo-hoo!
 You sign on the dotted line, and waltz out with your new widget polisher.

 Later that day, you get an urgent text from your bank that your account is overdrawn by $5,000.
 Wait, what?
 Then you remember the check you wrote to a vendor last month for $7,000.
 If you had performed regular bank reconciliations, you would have known about that check and to keep your eyes peeled for it.
 Reconciliation can help you monitor your cashflow so you have enough to cover your business needs.

 How to Do Account Reconciliation